 My first project as an activist began in kindergarten.
-The Million Man March happened up the street from my house – suddenly this wash of marchers in white t-shirts came up Wilshire Boulevard – I saw it from my Dad’s shoulders.
+The Great American Boycott (MAY DAY) happened up the street from my house – suddenly this wash of marchers in white t-shirts came up Wilshire Boulevard – I saw it from my Dad’s shoulders.
 It was like a wave….

 Coffee House owner, Olvera Street